• Blog

 It is fascinating how a robust immune system keeps things in check.
 Meningitis bacteria reside in the back of the throat and nose.
 However, just one in a thousand can be infected thanks to close contact with the carrier.

-Parents can boost children’s immune system by introducing them to new things such as dirt, animals, friends, or various objects.
-The well trained immune system would keep microbiome in good shape, not letting them rebel.
-Nutritious food, fresh air, plenty of play, and moves around will keep microbiome and immune system in balance.
+Parents can boost children’s immune systems by introducing them to new things such as dirt, animals, friends, or various objects.
+A well-trained immune system would keep the microbiome in good shape, not letting them rebel.
+Nutritious food, fresh air, plenty of play, and moves around will keep the microbiome and immune system in balance.
 Microbiome and immune system correlate.
 The immune system is healthy, microbiome flourishes.

 Filed Under: Blog Tagged With: children, dirt, genes, immune system, microbiome